fthiagomedeiros/rolldice-android-app/README.md

 - I have used some important Android concepts as MVVM architecture and Databinding
 - The creation of this project was suggested during a Udacity Android Course and the assets were provided by them.
 - Using MVVM and Databinding improved the code quality and maintanability

+**Running**

+To run this project, you just have to clone the project and import it on Android Studio IDE